Crypss22/AzureSIEM/README.md

 <br />
 <p align="center">
    <img src="https://imgur.com/oDxIdFv.png" height="80%" width="80%" alt="world map"/> <br />
-Almost instantly, an absurb amount of attacks flowed in deriving from Maldova; 11.5k as you can see.
+ost instantly, an absurb amount of attacks flowed in deriving from Maldova; 11.5k as you can see.
 Although information of these attacks were provided like the others, these did not plot correctly and were instead labeled as "0" and place geographically in western Africa.  <br/>
    </p>
 </p>